robin-raymond/zax.io/concurrency.md

 ### Creating asynchronous functions using `promise`

-Calling a function labelled as `promise` does not invoke a direct call to the function.
-Instead a function pointer is returned that can be transferred and executed on another thread or queue later.
-When the promise is filled a callback to a `then` function occurs indicating the promise is filled and the results are sent to the then function.
+Calling a function labelled as `promise` does not invoke a direct call to a function.
+Instead a function pointer is returned that can be transferred and executed on another thread or queue for later execution.
+When a `promise` is resolved, a callback to a `then` function occurs indicating the `promise` is resolved and the results are sent to the `then` function.

 ````zax
 myFunc final : ()(value1 : Integer) promise = {